AntaresSimulatorTeam/Antares_Simulator/docs/user-guide/solver/04-parameters.md

 ---
 #### solver-parameters

-- **Expected value:** Any string
+- **Expected value:** any string
 - **Required:** no
-- **Default value:** `""`
+- **Default value:** empty string
 - **Usage:** This parameter has effect only if:
     - or-tools is used (argument `--use-ortools` from the command line)
     - solver `xpress` or `scip` is selected (using `--ortools-solver=<solver>` from the command line) as `sirius, glpk, coin` do not implment this functionality in or-tools.

     The format is solver-specific and is the same as the corresponding solver configuration file format.
 This is an advanced usage and the user should therefore refer to the specific solver documentation to know how to specify the parameters.
-We give an example to set the maximum number of threads used during solve to 1:
+We give an example to set the maximum number of threads used during solve to 1 and to activate the presolve:

-  - With Xpress : `solver-parameters = THREADS 1`
+      - With Xpress : `solver-parameters = THREADS 1 PRESOLVE 1`
-  - With SCIP : `solver-parameters = parallel/maxnthreads = 1`
+      - With SCIP : `solver-parameters = parallel/maxnthreads 1, lp/presolving TRUE`

+    If presolve or scaling are defined in `solver-parameters`, it will override the values from the command line, that depend on whether `--presolve` or `--scaling` are used.

 ---
 ## Adequacy-patch parameters